Is there an officiant on site?

 Can we have our reception here?

 We do not offer traditional receptions.
 We are primarily a wedding ceremony venue.
-You may add a cider or champagne toast, cupcakes or a cake to any package for an additional cost.
+You may add a cider or champagne toast, or a cake to any package for an additional cost.
+We also offer mini cocktail hours for certain larger packages.

 Can I use my license from another state to get married there?